Sillybutts/SCARs/new old style andromeda scar/readme.md

 <img src="IMG_6893.jpg" width="500">

-Meant to fit the Gen4 Andromeda BCAR by EliWu, available here from Roboman: https://roboman.net/products/andromeda-bcar-kit
+# Meant to fit the Gen4 Andromeda BCAR by EliWu, available here from Roboman: https://roboman.net/products/andromeda-bcar-kit
+# This is just a shroud print.
+The rest of the BCAR is not made by me.

 This print needs tree supports and a brim.
 Recommended to print at 100% infill 5 walls.